bagalsoham/card-statement-parser/CONTRIBUTING.md

 | **New Bank** | ✅ Fully Supported | 95% | [Add notes] |
 ```

-Update `docs/BANK_PATTERNS.md` with New Bank patterns.
+(Optional) Create documentation for New Bank patterns in the parser file comments.

 #### Step 7: Test Your Parser